 - In a large pan, pour in a drizzle of olive oil and sauté the shallot and garlic until fragrant, approximately 2 minutes.

 - Pour in the chopped spinach and artichokes.
-Let simmer and cook for 3 minutes and add in the sour cream and cream cheese.
+Let simmer and cook for 3 minutes then add in the cream cheese.

-- Continue to cook and whisk until the cream cheese melts into the spinach.Add in the Parmesan and season with salt and pepper.
+- Continue to cook and stir until the cream cheese begins into the spinach, then add in the sour cream and parmesan.
+Stir to combine.

-- Whisk on a low flame and continue to stir until all ingredients are combined, an additional 10 minutes.
+- Continue to stir until all ingredients are combined, an additional 5 minutes.
+Preheat the oven to 375º.

 - Serve warm with chips or fresh cut vegetables.